Pre-supernova O-C shell mergers could produce more $^{44}\mathrm{Ti}$ than the explosion: Conclusions

 \section{Conclusions}

 This work highlights the need to understand the 3D macro physics of mixing in the \oxygen[] shell during a merger.
 We have shown how \titanium[44] can be significantly produced by pre-explosive nucleosynthesis during an \oxygen[]-\carbon[] shell merger in massive stars by \scandium[44]$(p,n)$\titanium[44] and its sensitivity to both entrainment and mixing speed.
-We have also found that \sodium[22], \chromium[51], \iron[59,60], and \zinc[65] also have relevant pre-explosive nucleosynthesis depending on the mixing conditions.
+We have also found that \sodium[22], \chromium[51], \iron[59,60], and \zinc[65] also have relevant pre-explosive nucleosynthesis depending on the mixing conditions for both mass cut prescriptions used.
 Further, we have shown for \titanium[44] that the pre-explosive \oxygen[]-\carbon[] shell production can dominate over explosive yields from a wide range of massive star models and are consistent with observations.